 Breakfast and lunch are served daily.
-Breakfast is served from 7:00 to 7:25.
-The cost to purchase breakfast is no more than \$1.50 and the cost to purchase lunch is no more than \$3.00.
+The cost to purchase breakfast is no more than \$1.50\ and the cost to purchase lunch is no more than \$3.00\.
 Exact cost for cafeteria services will be published at the beginning of the school year.
-Reduced breakfast costs \$.30 and reduced lunch costs \$.40.
+Reduced breakfast costs \$.30\ and reduced lunch costs \$.40\.
 The Child Nutrition Program requires annual submission of lunch applications to receive Free or Reduced meals.
 Cadets are not allowed to charge for meals when they do not have funds to purchase breakfast or lunch.
 All food and drinks must be consumed in the cafeteria.
-Money may be added to meal accounts for prepayment of cafeteria services at www.mealsplus.com. cost of meal service is subject to change.
+Money may be added to meal accounts for prepayment of cafeteria services at www.mealsplus.com. \cost of meal service is subject to change.